haja-k/data-api-manager/README.md

-# data-sentencing-api-manager  ☄️
+# API Manager  ☄️
-api manager that becomes the medium for frontend to communicate with machine learning API
+api manager that becomes the medium for frontend to communicate with machine learning (ML) API
+- acts as the database connector, for its ML counterparts to store or retrieve useful data
+- some parts are hidden due to signed NDA.

 ## Pre-Requisites